 My point in all of this is that if you can work from home, you can live anywhere.
 This means your income can stretch further in certain states than others if you need to get ahead for a while.

 You can find out more on the cost of living here.

 Moving is expensive and stressful, but when you consider your financial future, it may be the right option.
 As Dave Ramsey, the king of financial freedom, says “If you can live like no one else, later you can live like no one else.”

 If you can live like no one else, later you can live like no one else– Dave Ramsey.

 My husband and I are considering moving at the moment.
 How much money is enough money?
 Well, where we are currently, the cost of living is high.
 Because I get to work remotely doing a job that I love, moving may be viable.

-With everything going on, I wonder if it is wise to live somewhere that we can afford to save more with the same income, you know, just in case 2020 can get any worse.
+With everything going on, I wonder if it is wise to live somewhere that we can afford to save more with the same income, you know, just in case this year can get any worse.
 GULP!

 I’m not saying moving is the best option for you right now.
 But what I am saying is start to think outside the box to either increase your income or reduce your living expenses.